Are you looking for picturesque and stunning towns in Alaska to visit? Well, you have come to the right place.

 Where to Stay: Modern Log Cabin Vacation Rental with En Suite Sauna Price: Check VRBO Rates

 Denali National Park And Preserve Is Home To Wild Animals

-While Denali National Park and Preserve is not a “town” I consider it one of the top towns in Alaska that you want to visit.
+Trust me, Denali National Park is one of the top Alaska vacation spots that you cannot miss.

 Fairbanks Is The Gateway To Alaska’s Epic Interior

-Fairbanks, located 358 miles north of Anchorage is Alaska’s second most populous city, right behind Anchorage.
-It is only a few hours’ ride from Denali National Park and Preserve and boasts a wide variety of arresting things to do and see.
+It is only a few hours’ ride from Denali National Park and Preserve and there are lots of interesting things to do in Fairbanks.

 Juneau Is Alaska’s Gleaming Capital City

 We visited Juneau when we were RV road-tripping Alaska using the Alaska Marine Highway ferry system.
-And we were definitely not disappointed we made the trip.
-Having the majestic mountains right next to the sea was a beautiful vista we have not forgotten.
+And we were not disappointed we made the trip.

 Skagway Has A Very Colorful Gold Rush History

 Are you searching for the best Alaska vacation spots?
 If so, then don’t forget to visit the beautiful town of Skagway.